GalHalifa6/set-card-game/README.md

 # there are two main modes:
 1) Human players
 2) Bot players
-# you can change the setting in the config.properties file
+## you can change the setting in the config.properties.txt file

 ## 🚀 Installation & Run
 1. Clone the repository: